collinstorlie/aquasync/index.md

          ssh HPC

-* If all is well, your connection to the HPC will proceed WITHOUT you needing to specify your password
+* If all is well, your connection to the HPC will proceed WITHOUT you needing to specify your password.

 * Please note, that ANYONE who obtains your PRIVATE key will now be able to connect to the HPC as you without providing a password.

 * You must protect your PRIVATE key.
 To ensure maximum security for your PRIVATE key, we recommend using the following security settings for your .ssh directory and the files within it.

-6. Return your HOME account on YOUR computer (NOT THE HPC), simply input the command `cd` into your Terminal, then run the following commands:
+6. Return to your HOME account on YOUR computer (NOT THE HPC), simply input the command `cd` into your Terminal, then run the following commands:

 * Set the permissions on your .ssh directory to 'read-only' for others

         chmod 744 .ssh/